MiSTer-devel/C128_MiSTer/README.md

 - RS232 with VIC-1011 and UP9600 modes either internal or through USER_IO.
 - Loadable Kernal/drive ROMs.
 - Special reduced border mode for 16:9 display.
-- Real-time clock
+- Real-time clock.
-- VIC jailbars
+- **Support for easy configuration of ROMs and hardware options using MRA files**.

-- Selectable colour palettes for the VDC
+Features marked in bold are unique to the C128 core, the other features are inherited from the C64 core.

 ### C128 features not (fully) implemented